An investor in emerging market equity should pay attention to these.

 - Awareness of the transitional nature of emerging economies.
 Everyone knows that emerging markets are volatile, but they are also transient.
 That means entire trends going upside down in a matter of a few years, and a promising, exciting nation becoming a collapsed society — and vice versa.

-If you are an entrepreneur (or is planning to become one), I bet these two posts below may be helpful:
+If you are an entrepreneur abroad (or are planning to become one), I bet these two posts below may be helpful: